finbourne/workflow-sdk-java/sdk/docs/WorkersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // WorkersApi apiInstance = apiFactory.build(WorkersApi.class);

         WorkersApi apiInstance = ApiFactoryBuilder.build(fileName).build(WorkersApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Workers.
 Defaults to return the latest version of each Worker if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here: https://support.lusid.com/filtering-results-from-lusid.